PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation: PhyAVBench

-Guided by the constructed taxonomy, we design physics-constrained textual prompts with the assistance of LLMs.
+\textbf{3) Physics-Constrained Prompt Groups Design.} Guided by the constructed taxonomy, we design physics-constrained textual prompts with the assistance of LLMs.
 Specifically, LLMs are used to generate candidate prompt templates that describe physical scenarios corresponding to each test point while explicitly controlling the target physical variables (e.g., force, speed, contact area, material stiffness, or fluid flow rate).
 To ensure evaluative validity, the generated prompts are further refined to minimize linguistic ambiguity, avoid subjective descriptions, and exclude explicit references to expected acoustic outcomes.
 Human experts manually verify and revise the prompts to guarantee that each paired prompt differs only in a single physical factor and that all non-target conditions remain invariant.
-This LLM-assisted yet human-validated prompt design enables precise sensitivity analysis of physically grounded T2AV generation models.
+This enables precise sensitivity analysis of physically grounded T2AV generation models.